RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

         - `module_args keep_args` to use the existing module arguments.
     - If you want to update multiple modules, use the `and module` parameter for each module.

-## Examples
+### Examples

 Here are some examples of module upgrades:

-- To upgrade keep the current version of Redis and use the latest version of the modules that are used by the database:
+- To upgrade, keep the current version of Redis, and use the latest version of the modules that are used by the database:

     ```sh
     rladmin upgrade db shopping_cart keep_redis_version latest_with_modules